 Cannot process command because of one or more missing mandatory parameters: FilePath

-The guidance in this case is either to pin to the specific version of the Chocolatey Extension package required by the version of Chocolatey Central Management being used, or, update to the latest versions of all packages, where the situation should be addressed.
+The guidance in this case to update to the latest versions of all packages where the situation should be addressed.

-This could also be when you are providing an existing certificate - see https://github.com/chocolatey/chocolatey-licensed-issues/issues/143.
-This was fixed in v0.2.0.
+This could also be when you are providing an existing certificate - this was identified as a bug and was fixed in Chocolatey Central Management v0.2.0.

-There is a known issue with CCM v.0.3.0 affecting at least French machines.
-Please reach out to support if you are experiencing this (run choco support for options).
+There is a known issue with Chocolatey Central Management v.0.3.0 affecting at least French machines.
+Please reach out to Support if you are experiencing this (run choco support for options).

-You need to restart services and CCM web to pick up the license.
-Here's a handy script:
+You need to restart services and Chocolatey Central Management web to pick up the license.
+Here’s a handy script:

 Get-Service chocolatey-* | Stop-Service